-If you are looking for a truly beautiful spot to visit in the winter and one that is a good intro to snowshoeing, then consider the Tuolumne Grove on the outskirts of Yosemite National Park.
-This grove is much less busy then the more popular Mariposa Grove and because of that, it leads to a more immersive time with these giant trees, especially in the winter.
+If you are looking for a gorgeous spot to visit in the winter and one that is an excellent intro to snowshoeing, then consider the Tuolumne Grove on the outskirts of Yosemite National Park.
+This grove is much less busy than the more popular Mariposa Grove, and because of that, it leads to a more immersive time with these giant trees, especially in the winter.
 Here is all the information:

 - 2.5 miles round trip

 If you are going in the winter, then make sure you have snowshoes or go with a guide service like YFA that will bring them for you.
 When you arrive in the parking lot off Highway 120, then you can start your trek down to the grove.

 At the trailhead, there is also a bathroom that is open in the winter, even with a lot of snow like the above photo.
 The trail starts from the parking lot and begins its gradual decline over the next mile to the grove itself.
 This is easy heading down, but be sure to remember that you will have to go back up with your snowshoes on as well.